-Apple Macs With USB 3.0 PortsRecently, Apple unveiled the 2nd-generation of USB 3.0 Mac revisions across it's laptop line.
-That includes the high-end Retina Display MacBook Pro on down to new lower-priced MacBook Air's with USB 3.0 interfaces as well.
-All MacBooks include DUAL USB 3.0 ports - one on each side for all models.
-More recently, Apple shipped a new Mac Mini with four USB 3.0 ports.
-After some delays, SuperSpeed updates to the Slim USB 3.0 iMac lineup finally started shipping at the start of the year.
+Macs With USB 3 PortsRecently, Apple unveiled the 2nd-generation of USB 3 Mac revisions across it's laptop line.
+That includes the high-end Retina Display MacBook Pro on down to new lower-priced MacBook Air's with USB 3 interfaces as well.
+All MacBooks include DUAL USB 3 ports - one on each side for all models.
+More recently, Apple shipped a new Mac Mini with four USB 3 ports.
+After some delays, SuperSpeed updates to the Slim USB 3 iMac lineup finally started shipping in volume as well.

 |USB3 Air MacBook||USB3 Pro MacBook||USB3 Retina MacBook|